GSA/Section508.gov/_pages/content-pages/2020-08-03-art-glossary.md

 Definition of Deliverable

-A facsimile (fax) machine is "a device that can send or receive pictures and text over a telephone line. ….
-A fax machine consists of an optical scanner for digitizing images on paper, a printer for printing incoming fax messages, and a telephone for making the connection." (<http://www.apt.gc.ca/ap11140E.asp?pId=416>)
+A facsimile (fax) machine, "processes the contents (text or images) [of scanned, printed material] as a single fixed graphic image, converting it into a bitmap, and then transmitting it through the telephone system in the form of audio-frequency tones.." (<https://en.wikipedia.org/wiki/Fax>)

 Internet or "online faxing" sends and receives document facsimiles via an Internet connection usually with a Web interface.
 No special equipment or software beyond computers, printers, and a Web browser are required.
 Fax machines may come with driver software.
 This software, whether it is used or not, is subject to Section 508 requirements, specifically 1194.21 Software Applications and Operating Systems.